peircerandy/cse212-final/2-topic.md

 <!-- Problem to Solve -->
 ## Problem to Solve: Improve Circular Linked Lists

 You may have noticed with this singly-linked implementation that removing an item from the list takes O(n) time.
-Your challenge is to add take the Linked List from the example and turn it into a _doubly-linked_ list and implement the remove function (`pop()`) so that it has O(1) time complexity (so that it doesn't need to loop through the entire list).
+Your challenge is to add take the Linked List from the example and turn it into a _doubly-linked_ list and implement the remove function (`pop()`) so that it has O(1) time complexity (so that it doesn't need to loop through the entire list to remove the last item).

 <!-- Link to solution -->
 You can check your code with the solution here: [Solution](tbd.py)